 Learn more about coyotes by viewing a video presentation from our Coyote Clinic.

-Domestic Animals Per Roseville city Code, all domestic animals need to be leashed; however, if a licensed animal is at large, the police department will make every effort to contact the owner.
-Unlicensed animals will be taken to Hillcrest Animal Hospital (651-484-7211), 1320 East County Road D Circle in Maplewood, where they will be kept for a minimum of five days at the owner's expense.
+Per Roseville city Code, all domestic animals need to be leashed; however, if a licensed animal is at large, the police department will make every effort to contact the owner.
+Unlicensed animals will be taken to St. Paul Animal Control (651-266-1100), 1285 Jessamine Ave.
+W in St. Paul, where they will be kept for a minimum of five days at the owner's expense.

 Pet licenses are not handled by Police Animal Control.
 They may be obtained from or submitted to the City Hall front desk during business hours.
 Please call 651-792-7000 for questions about pet licensing.